Lotus E22

 The Lotus E22 is a Formula One racing car designed by Lotus to compete in the 2014 Formula One season.
 The chassis was designed by Nick Chester, Chris Cooney, Martin Tolliday and Nicolas Hennel with Renault supplying the team's powertrain.
 It was driven by Romain Grosjean and Pastor Maldonado, who replaced Kimi Räikkönen after Räikkönen left the team to rejoin Ferrari.
 The E22 was designed to use Renault's new 1.6-litre V6 turbocharged engine, the Energy F1-2014.
 This was the last car of the Enstone-based team which used Renault engines until Renault RS16, before a new one-year deal with fellow Daimler brand Mercedes.

+Design

+The E22 had a "tusk" style nosecone design; with a short tusk on the left side and longer tusk on the right side.

+Season summary

 The team was forced to miss the first pre-season test at Jerez de la Frontera, but released computer-rendered images of the car in the week beforehand, showing a distinctive asymmetrical forked nose design.